-The Nifty50 is likely to open on a flat note on Friday tracking muted handover from Wall Street.
+The Nifty50 is likely to open higher on Monday tracking positive handover from Wall Street.
 The Nifty50 closed 5 points lower at 9,886 on Friday

 Stay tuned with Moneycontrol to find out what happens in currency and equity markets today.
 We have collated a list of important headlines from across news agencies: